WWTN: Programming

+Current schedule

-The station features a local schedule of programming until the late afternoon drive.
-The weekday evening schedule comes from syndicated shows provided by the Westwood One Network, a subsidiary of Cumulus Media: The Mark Levin Show, Ben Shapiro and Red Eye Radio.
+Weekdays on WWTN features local and nationally syndicated conservative talk shows.InsideRadio.com "Nashville Supertalk 99.7 Resets Line-up for 2025" Dec.
+4, 2025.
+Retrieved May 30, 2025.
+Local hosts are heard all morning and in afternoon drive time.
+In middays, Texas-based Chad Benson deals with national and Tennessee issues.
+The weekday evening schedule from the co-owned Westwood One network includes The Mark Levin Show and Red Eye Radio.

-Weekends feature the common mix of special interest advice programs, including syndicated shows from Kim Komando, Ric Edelman and Bill Cunningham.
+Weekends features programs on special interests, including syndicated programs The Kim Komando Show and Sunday Night with Bill Cunningham.
 Some weekend hours are paid brokered programming.
+Most hours begin with an update from ABC News Radio.

+Ramsey and Valentine

-In 1992, WWTN began airing a local show entitled The Money Game with Dave Ramsey, Hal Wilson, and Roy Matlock.
+In 1992, WWTN began airing The Money Game, a local financial advice show with Dave Ramsey, Hal Wilson, and Roy Matlock.
 Wilson and Matlock left the show at different points in its early history.
-With Ramsey hosting alone, his company assumed ownership of the program, which was renamed The Dave Ramsey Show in 1996 and was eventually independently syndicated to over 500 stations nationwide.
-WWTN served as the flagship until 2012, when Ramsey moved the show to 102.5 WPRT-FM in 2013, and then to WLAC 1510 AM in 2014.
+With Ramsey hosting alone, his company assumed ownership of the program, which was renamed The Dave Ramsey Show in 1996.
+It was eventually independently syndicated to over 500 stations nationwide.
+WWTN served as the flagship station until 2012, when Ramsey moved the show to 102.5 WPRT-FM in 2013, and then to WLAC 1510 AM in 2014.

-WWTN served as the flagship station for the nationally syndicated weekday afternoon talk show hosted by Phil Valentine until July 2021, when his health deteriorated from COVID-19 and its after-effects.
+WWTN served as the flagship station for a nationally syndicated weekday afternoon talk show hosted by Phil Valentine until July 2021, when his health deteriorated from COVID-19 and its after-effects.
 Valentine died on August 21, 2021.

 Market competition

-WWTN's primary talk competition is 1510 WLAC, an AM talk radio station owned by iHeartMedia, and non-commercial NPR member station 90.3 WPLN-FM owned by Nashville Public Radio.
+WWTN's primary competition is WLAC 1510 AM, a talk radio station owned by iHeartMedia, Inc. Talk and information programs are also heard on non-commercial NPR member station 90.3 WPLN-FM owned by Nashville Public Radio.